House Oversight Committee Approves ‘Ban the Box’ Bill for Agencies and Contractors

 North Carolina Enacted Ban on State Government Agencies from Considering Salary

 To help address the gender pay gap for women workers in North Carolina, Governor Roy Cooper today signed Executive Order No. 93.
 The order directs state government agencies to ban the use of salary history in the hiring process.
-The Executive Order prohibits state agencies under the purview of the Governor’s Office from requesting salary history from job applicants and directs them to avoid relying on previously obtained salary history information to determine an applicant’s salary.
+The Executive Order prohibits state agencies under the purview of the Governor’s Office from requesting salary history from job candidates and directs them to avoid relying on previously obtained salary history information to determine an candidate’s salary.
 Executive Order No. 93 also directs the North Carolina Office of State Human Resources to remove employment salary history fields from state employment applications as soon as possible.
 As state employee salary history is a public record, the Executive Order mandates that the Office of State Human Resources work to ensure previous salary information is not used in a discriminatory way.

 New Mexico’s “Criminal Offender Employment Act” to Prohibit Private Employers from Criminal History Inquiry on Initial Employment Applications